c-smile/sciter-js-sdk/docs/md/Window.md

   * `params.width` : integer - screen pixels, window width;
   * `params.height` : integer - screen pixels, window height;
   * `params.client` : true | false - if `true` then x,y,w,h are coordinates of desired window client box on the screen;
-  * `params.alignment` : \[1-9\] - optional, alignment of the window on monitor, if \[1-9\] and parent is provided then it aligns the window against parent window.
+  * `params.alignment` : integer - optional, \[1 to 9\] alignment of the window on monitor, if \[-1 to -9\] and parent is provided then it aligns the window against parent window.
 (1 bottom left corner, 2 bottom middle, 3 bottom right corner, 4 middle left, 5 center, 6 middle right, 7 top left corner, 8 top middle, 9 top right corner)
   * `params.screen` : integer - optional, number of monitor on multi-home systems.
   * `params.state` : - optional - window state, is one of: